-- 4.189 The strategy of the Local Development Plan accepts the need to adapt and deal with the consequences of climate change not just for the Plan period, but beyond.
-The coast is the most dynamic feature of the National Park, changing daily, and climate change threatens to increase the rate at which the coast transforms, introducing challenges for communities to adapt to increased or new flood risks and coastal erosion. - 4.190 The entire Welsh and English coastline is included in a series of Shoreline Management Plans.
+- 4.178 The strategy of the Local Development Plan accepts the need to adapt and deal with the consequences of climate change not just for the Plan period, but beyond.
+The coast is the most dynamic feature of the National Park, changing daily, and climate change threatens to increase the rate at which the coast transforms, introducing challenges for communities to adapt to increased or new flood risks and coastal erosion. - 4.179 The entire Welsh and English coastline is included in a series of Shoreline Management Plans.
 These documents produced by Local Authorities along with other key stakeholders, and approved in Wales by the Welsh Government, provide an assessment of risks associated with coastal processes and present strategic policies for coastal management that balance the many and often competing aspirations of stakeholders with proper regard for economic and environmental sustainability over a 100 year timeframe.
 They include policy statements for discrete lengths or management units of the coast broken down into short, medium and long-term time bands.
 Two Shoreline Management Plans cover the coast of Pembrokeshire meeting at St Anne's Head near Dale.
-129 These policy statements, combined with official sea-level rise data, have been used to define 'risk areas' and are shown on the Proposals Map as 'Coastal Change Management Areas'.
+These policy statements, combined with official sea-level rise data, have been used to define 'risk areas' and are shown on the Proposals Map as 'Coastal Change Management Areas '.
 The full methodology used to identify the areas is contained in the Coastal Change Management Areas Identification Methodology Background Paper.

-128 National planning policy advises that the undeveloped coast will rarely be the most appropriate location for development (Planning Policy Wales, Edition 9,10, November December 2016 2018, paragraph 6.5.7.2).9).
+&lt;sup>111 National planning policy advises that the undeveloped coast will rarely be the most appropriate location for development (Planning Policy Wales, Edition 10, December 2018, paragraph 6.5.9).

-- 4.191 The National Strategy for Flood and Coastal Erosion Risk Management seeks to reduce risk to individuals, communities, business and the environment.
-130 Property and buildings and the finances invested in them have life-spans beyond a few generations of people. - 4.192 A small number of residential properties, businesses, sections of road and other assets in the National Park could be lost to coastal erosion and coastal inundation before the end date of the Local Development Plan (2031) and beyond that time more extensive areas of coastline are forecasted to be subject to increased risk from flooding, erosion and change.
+- 4.180 The National Strategy for Flood and Coastal Erosion Risk Management seeks to reduce risk to individuals, communities, business and the environment.
+Property and buildings and the finances invested in them have life-spans beyond a few generations of people. - 4.181 A small number of residential properties, businesses, sections of road and other assets in the National Park could be lost to coastal erosion and coastal inundation before the end date of the Local Development Plan (2031) and beyond that time more extensive areas of coastline are forecasted to be subject to increased risk from flooding, erosion and change.
 Adaptation to such change needs long-term action, hence the need to consider and deal with the consequences beyond the Local Development Plan period.
-Development should not be allowed to take place in areas where erosion or coastal inundation is likely to occur during the lifetime of the building. - 4.193 There will also be a need to help communities or individuals adapt to the consequences of coastal change, including in certain instances the need for the relocation and replacement of community facilities, commercial and business uses that are considered important to coastal communities, and of homes affected by coastal erosion.
-The potential for habitat creation and landscape restoration will need to be fully considered as part of any strategy to adapt affected areas. - Policy 35 Flooding and Coastal Inundation (Strategy Policy) In planning for the future development of the National Park; - a) development will be directed away from those areas which are at risk from flooding now or as predicted for the future by TAN15 Development Advice Maps or Shoreline Management Plan 2 unless there are sound social or economic justifications in
+Development should not be allowed to take place in areas where erosion or coastal inundation is likely to occur during the lifetime of the building. - 4.182 There will also be a need to help communities or individuals adapt to the consequences of coastal change, including in certain instances the need for the relocation and replacement of community facilities, commercial and business uses that are considered important to coastal communities, and of homes affected by coastal erosion.
+The potential for habitat creation and landscape restoration will need to be fully considered as part of any strategy to adapt affected areas.

-129 West of Wales Shoreline Management Plan & South Wales Shoreline Management Plan
+&lt;sup>112 West of Wales Shoreline Management Plan & South Wales Shoreline Management Plan

-130 National Strategy for Flood and Coastal Erosion Risk Management 23rd May 2011
+&lt;sup>113 National Strategy for Flood and Coastal Erosion Risk Management 23rd May 2011